-- Notice of change of machine is to be given in writing to the ASBK Race Secretary for the approval of the Race Director or Clerk of Course.
-Notice is not required if the rider has qualified on the machine onto which the rider changes ie: where the rider or team has more than one machine entered into the race. - A rider may not change to a machine which has not passed through technical inspection for the round.

-- Riders changing motorcycles must use the tyres that they have had marked unless the respective class rules applied allow for tyre changing.
+- Notice of change of machine is to be requested to the ASBK Chief Technical Officer.
+Upon any approval the Chief Technical Officer will advise the Race Secretary and Race Direction of the approval. - A rider may not change to a machine which has not passed through technical inspection for the round. - Riders changing motorcycles must use the tyres that they have had marked unless the respective class rules applied allow for tyre changing.
 Penalties for using unmarked or non-homologated tyres will apply. - Once a race has commenced, (commencement of the race is determined by the extinguishing of the red light) change of machine is prohibited for the duration of that race.